-For you, physical activity might be a means to lose weight, or even to improve your mood, but the truth is it does so much more.
+You might look at exercise as a means to lose weight, or even to improve your mood, but the truth is it does so much more.
 Exercising your body exercises your heart.

-“Your heart muscle itself doesn't get stronger,” says Nieca Goldberg, MD, medical director of the Joan H. Tisch Center for Women's Health at NYU Langone Medical Center, “but the physiology around it improves the function of the heart by making it more efficient and your blood vessels more flexible.”
-In addition, the greater flexibility of the blood vessels make them more resistant to the buildup of plaque—a known contributor to heart disease.
+“Your heart muscle itself doesn’t get stronger,” says Nieca Goldberg, MD, medical director of the Joan H. Tisch Center for Women's Health at NYU Langone Medical Center, “but the physiology around it improves the function of the heart by making it more efficient and your blood vessels more flexible.”
+In addition, the greater flexibility of the blood vessels makes them more resistant to the buildup of plaque, which can lead to heart disease.

 This could be why the American Heart Association recommends that adults perform moderately intense exercise for a minimum of 30 minutes a day at least 5 days a week, for a total of 150 minutes per week.
 And it isn’t like you only need to run to satisfy this recommendation and get heart health benefits; various types of aerobic exercise help your heart in different ways.